Venon282/Expert-Advisor-Toolkit/README.md

 #### Return :
 @return bool - Returns true if the first candle in the array is the first tick of that candle.
 Returns false otherwise.

+### Direction

+#### Description :
+This function returns a order direction based on the specified position type.

+#### Parameters :
+@param type: ENUM_ORDER_TYPE - - The type of order to determine the direction for.

+#### Return :
+@return POSITIONS - Returns the position direction (BUY or SELL) associated with the given order type.
+If the order type is not recognized, it returns ALL.

+### Direction

+#### Description :
+This function returns a position direction based on the specified position type.

+#### Parameters :
+@param type: ENUM_POSITION_TYPE - The type of position to determine the direction for.

+#### Return :
+@return POSITIONS - Returns the direction of the position, either BUY, SELL, or ALL.
+If an unknown position type is passed, it prints an error message and returns ALL.

 ### GetLot